-We are pleased to announce that the 4th International Workshop on Microbiome in HIV Pathogenesis, Prevention and Treatment is tentatively scheduled on 16-17 October 2018 in Rockville, Maryland, USA.
+We are pleased to announce that the 4th International Workshop on Microbiome in HIV Pathogenesis, Prevention and Treatment is scheduled on 16-17 October 2018 at 5601 Fishers Lane, Rockville, Maryland, USA.

 - Abstract submission is open until September 16.

 - Registration is open until October 10.

 - The meeting materials of the 2017 edition are available HERE.